cspoojary/Learn_Python/interview_Question/Day_02_Interview_Question.md

     count = count + 1
 ```

-## 5.Write a program to print table of a number entered from the user.
+## 5. Write a program to print table of a number entered from the user.
 ```Python
 num = int(input("Enter number of the table:")) length_of_table = int(input("how much row you need: "))